daormar/debasher/doc/design_doc_resident.md

   also what keeps the `CLOSE` that a `Supervisor` sends when it stops from closing the channel for good, so that the triggers of one relaunched by hand still arrive.
-- This is a convenience, not the only way to trigger a round: `FBPProcess`'s own opt-in periodic self-triggered snapshot (`SNAPSHOT_INTERVAL_SECS`, see "`FBPProcess` class") and a direct external `INTERACT` write into an initiator's own FIFO (e.g. via Talk-to-FIFOs) both remain independent of whether a `Supervisor` exists at all or how it is configured.
+- This is a convenience, not the only way to trigger a round: a direct external `INTERACT` write into an initiator's own FIFO (e.g. via Talk-to-FIFOs) remains independent of whether a `Supervisor` exists at all or how it is configured, and so would a snapshot timer of the initiator's own (not built, see "Periodic snapshots from a node's own timer" in Future work).

 ## Manual trigger channel